Women's Technology Program

 We expect to admit 60 students--40 for the WTP-EECS track and 20 for the WTP-ME track.
 We also select a waiting list of about 25 students, in case any of the original 60 cannot accept admission.
 We do not add any denied students to the waiting list after admissions decisions are sent.

 Admissions is very competitive, because we have space to admit only 60 students.
-We received 290 applications for summer 2013 from highly qualified candidates,and expect a similar number for 2014.
+We received 368 applications for summer 2014 from highly qualified candidates.
 Successful applicants have strong academic records in science and math, high Math scores on PSAT, SAT, ACT or other national standardized tests, excellent teacher evaluations, work well in teams, and have demonstrated maturity, initiative, and a love of learning.
 We also choose students whose interests are a good fit for WTP and who have not already covered our curriculum in their high school classes or other summer programs.
 The purpose of WTP is to reach bright girls who are not yet committed to pursuing engineering and computer science, but who want to spend the summer learning about these fields.

 No. We do not want resumes or long lists of awards or extracurricular activities.
 Please ONLY provide the information asked for in the application.